Rita Dove (1986)

 easy in their rags.
 Any two points

-make a line
+make a line, they'd say,

 and we're gonna ride them all.